igorschultz/FalconGCP/gcp/docs/add_gcp_organization.md

 1. Go to Falcon Console > Cloud security > Settings > Account registration.
 2. Select GCP, click on the "Add new account" button and select "Register GCP organizations" and click Next.
-3. Enter the GCP project numbers you want to add to Falcon.
+3. Enter the GCP organization IDs you want to add to Falcon.
 4. Select the "Create service account and upload key file" option.
 5. Download the crowdstrike-cspm.json key file from cloud shell terminal.
 6. Upload the .json key file we've created for our service account on GCP and click Next.